coveo/source.coveo.com/_posts/2016-11-25-taming-the-coveo-usage-analytics-platform-and-coveo-reveal.md

 ![Pipeline with Reveal](/images/TamingUA/PipelineWithReveal.png)

 The second question is however a bit trickier, not because of the difficulty of the analysis, but because it does require a bit of testing.
 Analyzing the impact of Reveal on your Search experience requires the usage of a feature called A/B testing.
 This function allows a Coveo administrator to set up two separate pipelines, with a different set of parameters, to experiment what works best.
-Some may want to use different Thesaurus, others might want to see if the boosting rules set in place actually enhance or deteriorate the search experience.
+Some may want to use different thesauri, others might want to see if the boosting rules set in place actually enhance or deteriorate the search experience.
 In this case, what interests us is to compare what kind of impact Reveal has on click-through, click rank, and overall relevance of the results.

 ![A/B Testing Menu](/images/TamingUA/ABTestingMenu.png)
 ![A/B Testing Active](/images/TamingUA/ABTestingActive.png)